precog/matryoshka/README.md

 # SlamEngine

-The NoSQL analytics engine that powers SlamData.
+SlamEngine is an open source NoSQL analytics engine that can be used as a library or through a REST API to power advanced analytics across a growing range of data sources and databases, including MongoDB.

-This is the open source site for SlamData for people who want to hack on or contribute to the development of SlamEngine.

-**For pre-built installers for the SlamData application, please visit the [official SlamData website](http://slamdata.com).**
+**This is the open source site for SlamEngine.
+If you are looking for the SlamData application (which is built on SlamEngine), please visit the [official SlamData website](http://slamdata.com) for pre-built installers.**

-**Note**: SlamData only supports MongoDB 2.6.X and higher.

 ## Using the Pre-Built JARs